Board and Staff Members

 Becky Jewison (Treasurer)

 Becky is in her 2nd year as Treasurer of the ECCR board of directors.
 She started working with ECCR in 2018 as the K-Ready coordinator and quickly learned what great literacy programming we had to offer.
 Upon retiring form Reid Health, first with the Reid Foundation then the Reid Volunteer program, Becky wanted to make a difference in Wayne County by working with a literacy program.
 She was particularly interested in the impact that The Dolly Parton’s Imagination Library could make.
-Becky is looking forward to another successful year with K-Ready and TGA.
+Becky is looking forward to another successful year with K-Ready and The Reading Academy.

 Tricia Sheridan